-Mike Day, Co-founder and CEO of IndiCater, looks back at the development of e-procurement and its impact on the procurement specialist’s role.
+Mike Day, Co-founder and CEO of IndiCater, looks back at the development of e-procurement.

 The e-procurement arena today offers exciting new choices and opportunities, but are we taking full advantage?